TianyouLiuSky/Game_programming_project/README.md

   - **Space:** Jump (to reach trash on elevated surfaces).
   - **Mouse:** Navigate menus and click UI buttons.
   - The robot automatically collects trash upon collision.
-  - The player transitions to the next level by reaching the door once the target is met.
+  - The player transitions to the next level by reaching the door once the target is met and pressiong 'O'

 - **Core Scenes & Their Purposes:**
   - **MainMenu Scene:** Access the level selection screen and start or replay levels.
   - **Level 1–3 Scenes:** Main gameplay areas for trash collection, obstacle avoidance, and scene-based challenges.
-  - **Win Scene:** Displays “You Win” after collecting the required number of trash items and reaching the door.
+  - ~~**Win Scene:** Displays “You Win” after collecting the required number of trash items and reaching the door.~~
-  - **Lose Scene:** Displays “You Lost” if the trash collection target isn’t met within the time limit.
+  - ~~**Lose Scene:** Displays “You Lost” if the trash collection target isn’t met within the time limit.~~

 - **Additional Mechanics to Test:**
   - **New Trash Types:** Includes mud, cans, and money—some may act as obstacles or "bad trash."